-The nuts and bolts! (this page is (basically always) under construction!)
+The nuts and bolts! (this page is (basically always) under construction)

 Do you have any kittens available now?
 Please see the kitten page for updates about availability, plans, and upcoming litters.
 Kittens are almost always spoken for by our premier reservation list.

 Do you take reservations?
 Yes!
 As of May 2020, we are transitioning to a Premier Reservation List.
 Meaning, I will keep a short advance wait list, to hold your spot "in line."
 If you would like to be on this list, contact us.
 The fee to be on the wait list is $250 and will be refunded if have not gotten a kitten within one year.
 The fee goes toward the final purchase price.
-The process for being added to the paid wait list involves an online application, and an interview.
+The process for being added to the paid wait list involves an online application, and a phone interview.
 Please thoroughly review our wait list agreement here.

 What if I don't want to join the paid wait list?
 No problem!
 You can just keep an eye on the kitten page, where I will post availability after the wait list has chosen, usually around 4-8 weeks of age.
 Please know this does not happen often.

 How long can I expect to wait for a kitten?
 We are a very small hobby breeder.
 We have two young children at home (ages 3 and 5), so in the interest of excellence, we try to have only four or five litters a year.
 That means you can expect to wait about 4-8 months for a traditional color, and 6-12 months for the more in-demand colors like silver, solid black/blue, or smoke.